By Evan Williams, Cambridge Companies

-Converting a fleet to compressed natural gas (CNG) can make a lot of sense to reduce fuel costs.
-Typical considerations toward making this decision include the cost of the new vehicles as well as the fueling infrastructure.
-An often-overlooked component, that is essential for a fleet CNG conversion, is the cost to modify the existing shop facility to ensure those new vehicles can be serviced in a safe and code compliant environment.
-It is essential to understand the activities that occur in the shop as they have a direct impact on the CNG retrofit building modifications.
+When you Convert your fleet to compressed natural gas, it can help reduce fuel costs.
+Typically, considerations include the cost of the new vehicles and fueling infrastructure.
+An overlooked yet essential component is the cost to modify the existing shop facility and ensure the new vehicles are serviced in a safe and code-compliant environment.

-The existing ventilation system will likely need to be upgraded to afford more air changes per hour.
-The shop (if it is heated) is likely heated with a gas-fired unit or radiant tube heaters.
-These are typically not compatible with a CNG shop and will need replacement.
+- Ventilation: Upgrade the existing ventilation system to afford more air changes per hour.
+Shops are usually heated with a gas-fired unit or radiant tube heaters.
+However, these are typically not compatible with a CNG shop.

-The height of the shop has a direct impact on the ventilation requirements.
-If the shop is shorter than 20′-0″, it may not be entirely viable for a CNG retrofit.
+- Shop Height: The height of the shop directly impacts the ventilation requirements.
+If the shop is shorter than 20′-0″, it may not be viable for a CNG retrofit.

-The walls that separate the shop from the administration offices will be required to be two-hour rated for a CNG Shop.
-If the current walls are not rated, upgrading these can be costly and disruptive to operations.
+- Fire Separation: The walls that separate the shop from the administration offices are required to be two-hour rated for a CNG Shop.

-Look up at the ceiling and down at the floor.
-If there is any wiring or conduit in the areas within 18″ of the roof or the floor, it will need to be upgraded to Class 1, Division 2 rated.
+- Electric: Look up at the ceiling and down at the floor.
+Is there any wiring or conduit in the areas within 18″ of the roof or the floor?
+Upgrade to Class 1, Division 2 rated.

 This is not an exhaustive list of all the changes, however it shows how the CNG retrofit work impacts areas of the shop.

 Start the shop conversion analysis with a review of the existing shop and of performed activities.

 Determine if the facility will be classified as a Minor Repair Shop or Major Repair Shop.
 Those terms are designations in the code that determine the standards the shop needs to meet, depending on the work performed: